The Ultimate Guide to Choosing Outdoor Furniture

 Best Mid-Range Picks ($500–$1,500)

-Step up to this range and you get noticeably better cushions, sturdier frames, and designs built to last a decade or more.
+Step up to this range, and you get noticeably better cushions, sturdier frames, and designs built to last a decade or more.
+Here are some recommendations:

 Best Long-Term Investment